Flavoursome and Tender Chicken

 - 600 g of pure tomato passata (preferably from a glass jar)

 - olive oil for cooking

 - a couple of bay leaves and black peppercorns

 - 1 cup of water (250ml)

-Cut chicken breast into medium sized pieces.
+Cut chicken into medium sized pieces.
 Heat 1-2 tbsp of olive oil in a deep frying pan or a wide saucepan; fry chicken until browned and slightly crispy.
-Add tomato passata, water, season with salt, add paprika, bay leaves, peppercorns and chilli powder.
-Bring to a boil, then lower heat, cover and simmer for about 45 minutes.
+Add tomato passata, water, season with just a touch of salt, paprika, bay leaves, peppercorns, mustard seeds and chilli powder.
+You can also add a solid piece of parmesan (3 cm x 3 cm) - this will give a deeper nutty taste to the final result.
+Bring to a boil, then lower heat, cover and simmer for about 40 minutes.
 Check every once in a while to stir.

 Tear chicken breast chunks into smaller pieces using two spatulas.
 Add more water if needed.
 Cover again and simmer for 25 minutes more or until chicken is very tender.
 Serve in deep plates with parmesan shavings and fresh basil.